pharrisee/TheFrontLinuxServerInfo/README.md

 As of 14-Oct-2023 the "The Front Linux Server" Steam download is broken.
 What follows is a way to get a Linux server running despite the broken depot.
 This script will need to be changed if the depot is ever fixed.

+The real reason for this is that the depot for the Linux Server (2334201) is marked as a Windows depot rather than a Linux one, so the app_update command doesn't correctly get the files.

 ### Getting the correct files

 Create a shell script called `updateTheFront.sh` with these contents: